openedx/frontend-plugin-aspects/README.rst

 Purpose
 =======

-This is a collection of components meant to integrate Apects into the the pltform UI.
+This is a collection of components meant to integrate Apects into the platform UI.
 They are presently used in on the sidebar slots of the Authoring MFE.

 Getting Started